-Dr. Hess is Associate Professor of Emergency Medicine and Associate Professor of Environmental and Occupational Health Sciences.
-He has an MD and an MPH in global environmental health and is residency trained and board certified in emergency medicine.
-He is the principal investigator of an NIH-funded grant supporting work in India on the epidemiology of extreme heat and strategies for developing, implementing, and evaluating heat early warning systems.
-He is a member of the Center for Health and the Global Environment (CHanGE) at UW.
-Dr. Hess is also a consultant for the Climate and Health Program at the Centers for Disease Control and Prevention, where he works as a medical advisor on the health effects of climate change and evidence-based interventions to enhance preparedness and promote climate change adaptation at the state and federal levels.
+Dr. Hess is Associate Professor of Environmental and Occupational Health Sciences, Global Health and Emergency Medicine at the University of Washington.
+He serves as the director of the UW Center for Health and the Global Environment (CHanGE).
+Dr. Hess has an MD and an MPH in global environmental health and is residency trained and board certified in emergency medicine.
+He is the principal investigator of an NIH-funded grant supporting work in India on the epidemiology of extreme heat and strategies for developing, implementing and evaluating heat early-warning systems.
+Dr. Hess is also a consultant for the Climate and Health Program at the Centers for Disease Control and Prevention, where he works as a medical adviser on the health effects of climate change and evidence-based interventions to enhance preparedness and promote climate change adaptation at the state and federal levels.
 He is a section editor at the Western Journal of Emergency Medicine and a recipient of the Presidential GreenGov award.